Fraser Island Australia

 can spend

-time sunbathing and swimming in the bright blue water of this beautiful
+time swimming in the bright blue water of this beautiful

 freshwater lake.